 Elasticsearch contains multiple circuit breakers used to prevent operations from causing an OutOfMemoryError.
 Each breaker specifies a limit for how much memory it can use.
 Additionally, there is a parent-level breaker that specifies the total amount of memory that can be used across all breakers.

-These settings can be dynamically updated on a live cluster with the cluster-update-settings API.
+Except where noted otherwise, these settings can be dynamically updated on a live cluster with the cluster-update-settings API.

 Parent circuit breakeredit